Opportunities such as internships are a great way to step into the job market, meet people and learn more about the work you are interested in.

 3. Be curious

-Oftentimes when young people occupy spaces they’ve never been exposed to, it can become overwhelming.
+Oftentimes when young people occupy spaces they’ve never been exposed to, it can be overwhelming.
 When you don’t know what to do or where to start working, ask questions.
 Curiosity fuels the hunger to learn.
 When you question things, it means you are eager to know.
 Spend time researching information when you don’t understand something and ask to shadow someone in the team to gain more hands-on experience and knowledge.

 4. Practise professionalism